powersync-ja/powersync-kotlin/README.md

   <a href="https://www.powersync.com" target="_blank"><img src="https://github.com/powersync-ja/.github/assets/7372448/d2538c43-c1a0-4c47-9a76-41462dba484f"/></a>
 </p>

 *[PowerSync](https://www.powersync.com) is a sync engine for building local-first apps with instantly-responsive UI/UX and simplified state transfer.
-Syncs between SQLite on the client-side and Postgres, MongoDB or MySQL on the server-side.*
+Syncs between SQLite on the client-side and Postgres, MongoDB, MySQL or SQL Server on the server-side.*

-# PowerSync Kotlin Multiplatform SDK
+# PowerSync Kotlin SDK

 This is the PowerSync client SDK for Kotlin.
 This SDK currently supports the following Kotlin targets: